sohanrai09/blog/content/posts/mdt_iosxr.md

 RP/0/RP0/CPU0:PE1#
 ```

-### Validating YANG Data model using in-built Python script
+### Validating YANG Data model using built-in Python script

-IOS-XR comes with a handy in-built python script, `mdt_exec.py` which can be invoked to quickly check the YANG model for any particular path.
+IOS-XR comes with a handy built-in python script, `mdt_exec.py` which can be invoked to quickly check the YANG model for any particular path.

 ```
 RP/0/RP0/CPU0:PE1#run mdt_exec.py -s Cisco-IOS-XR-clns-isis-oper:isis/instance$